pydantic/logfire/docs/get-started/traces.md

 A **span** is the building block of a trace.
 You might also think of spans as logs with extra functionality — a single row in our live view.

+!!! info
-Spans let you add context to your logs and measure code execution time.
+    Spans let you **add context** to your logs and **measure code execution time**.
 Multiple spans combine to form a trace, providing a complete picture of an operation's journey through your system.

 ## Example #1